A couple exploring a waterfall in southern Iceland.

 geyser, iceland

 Today, you will visit some of the most interesting and well-known places in Iceland.
-You will start by driving west towards Hella and then turn north.
-This road leads you to Iceland’s most famous volcano, Hekla, which has had several major eruptions.
-During the Middle Ages, Hekla was called "the gateway to hell."
-Near the Burfell power station, there is an interesting reconstruction of the Viking farm Stöng (Thjodveldosbaer), which was destroyed in a massive volcanic eruption in the year 1104.
-The beautiful Hjalparfoss waterfall is located nearby.
+You will start by driving west towards Hella and then turn north on road 26.
+This road leads you towards Iceland’s most famous volcano, Hekla.

 Overnight stay: Golden Circle area.